Array (@) Token

 Mon Tue Wed Thu Fri

-will take an array and output each element, space delimited.
-Exactly the same howecho
+outwill take an array and output each element, space delimited.
+Exactly the same howechowould in Bash.

 Variable as a command: